Practice Manager: Aileen Lance

 ABN: 61 956 683 507

 MBChB DCH DRCOG MRCGP FRACGP Dr Mottershead is a UK trained General Practitioner who provides general medical, paediatric, emergency and minor procedural services.
-He has travelled extensively, enjoys music, and participates in many sports including running, cycling, golf and darts.
-He has previously worked as a ship’s physician, and is also a lifelong Manchester City supporter.
+He has traveled extensively, enjoys music, and participates in many sports including running, cycling, golf and darts.
+He is also a lifelong Manchester City supporter.

 Dr Jono Mbangani